Learning distributed representations with efficient SoftMax normalization: Concentration theorems

 \begin{proof-n}[Theorem~\ref{prop:concentration}] Let $\bm{\omega}^{(i)} \in \R^m$ be a vector with entries $\{\bm{x}_i^T\bm{y}_a\}_{a=1,\dots,m}$.
 Then, the vector $\bm{\omega}^{(i)}$ satisfies the hypothesis of Theorem~\ref{the:talagrand} for all $i$ and for $v = -u = h$.
 We let $g$ be:

 then one can immediately verify that $Z_i = mg(\bm{\omega}^{(i)})$.
 We are left to prove that $g$ satisfies the hypotheses of Theorem~\ref{the:talagrand} as well.
 Firstly, $g$ is convex because it is the sum of convex functions.
 We now compute the Lipschitz parameter.
-Considering $\bm{\omega},\bm{\omega}'\in [-h,h]^m$ one can give the following bound:
+Considering $\bm{\omega},\bm{\omega}'\in [-h,h]^m$ one obtains the following bound: